Skip to main content

 What are the symptoms of a traumatic brain injury?

 Traumatic brain injuries can manifest in various ways, with symptoms and consequences varying from person to person.
-One common type of traumatic brain injury is a concussion, which is typically caused by a sudden impact to the head or body that forces the brain to move rapidly within the skull.
+One common type of traumatic brain injury is a concussion, which is typically caused by a sudden impact on the head or body that forces the brain to move rapidly within the skull.
 This movement can lead to damage to brain cells and chemical alterations in the brain.

 Symptoms of traumatic brain injuries, including concussions, may include migraines, short-term memory loss, and difficulties with speech and language.
 While some individuals may recover quickly without significant lasting effects, others may experience a gradual decline in symptoms or may not fully recover.
 It is crucial to note that concussions are often classified as mild traumatic brain injuries (mTBIs) because they are usually not immediately life-threatening.